kube-compose/kube-compose/README.md

 brew install kube-compose
 ```

-To upgrade your proxy to the latest stable release use the following command:
+To upgrade kube-compose to the latest stable release use the following command:

 ```bash
 brew upgrade kube-compose